uwgraphics/relaxed_ik_core/hugo/content/post/wrappers.md

 sec = 3
 +++

 Although the core is runnable, it is usually not intended to be run alone.
-Wrappers are required to connect it to different interfaces.
-Here are three wrappers that we implemented for ROS, ROS2, and Unity respectively.
-If you are interested, it is possible to wrap up the core to other interfaces as well.
-Each of them have detailed instructions on how to work with them in their README.
+Wrappers are required to connect RelaxedIK to different interfaces.
+Here are 5 wrappers that we implemented for ROS, ROS2, CoppeliaSim, Mujoco, and Unity respectively.
+Each wrapper has detailed instructions on how to work with them in the README in their repo.
+If you are interested, it is possible to wrap up the core in other interfaces as well.

 ### Relaxed IK ROS
 + Available at [relaxed_ik_ros1](https://github.com/uwgraphics/relaxed_ik_ros1).
-+ This is a lighter-weight version of RelaxedIK wrapped up in ROS1 with pre-generated config files of some mostly used robot arms.
++ This is a lighter-weight version of RelaxedIK wrapped up in ROS1.
 A keyboard pose goal driver and a rviz viewer are included in this wrapper for you to play with.
-However, you will not be able to customize your own config files in this wrapper.
-You can go to this link instead [relaxed_ik](https://github.com/uwgraphics/relaxed_ik) for the complete version.
-In the complete version, you will have the opportunity to (and have to) set up everything from scratch, including importing a urdf, configuring the collision files, and training the neural network, etc. The complete version is recommended if you would like to work on the configuration process yourself or a robot that we didn't include in the available options; otherwise, this wrapper is likely to make your life much easier since everything you need to do will be setting the name of the robot you would like to work with.
+You can treat this wrapper as a new iteration over [relaxed_ik](https://github.com/uwgraphics/relaxed_ik/tree/dev).
 + Please refer to the README in the repo for more infomation.

 ### Relaxed IK ROS2 (Under developed)